 Vegetable Gardening – Tips for a Better Garden — The secret to a great garden is in the planning, none more so than the vegetable garden.
 If you start early and make choices wisely, you can enjoy a summer’s worth of vegetables with plenty left over for storing or sharing.
 Your vegetable garden can be a fun and healthy choice as you make the decisions about what to grow and how you want them grown.

-Fragrance in the Garden —Most of us cannot walk past flowers without stopping to inhale deeply.
+Fragrance in the Garden — Presented with flowers, most of us immediately inhale deeply.
 But not all flowers are fragrant.
 You will explore a wide variety of annuals, perennials, tree and shrubs that deliver on the promise of wonderful scents as well as beauty, and learn why a “rose is not always a rose to the nose.”

 Birds, Bees and Butterflies — Bring song, beauty and pollinators to your garden by including plants designed to attract them.
 There’s no better way to wake than to birdsong and no better insecticide than a hungry bird.
 Butterflies and bees are active pollinators and a source of beauty.
 A few carefully selected plants are all you need to make your garden a better environment for you, your plants and the world we share.

 Water Smart Gardening —New England average 40 inches of rain a year, but that doesn’t mean it comes when you need it.
 Whether your problem is too much water in the wrong place or getting the most from what rain falls during a dry summer; good gardening techniques, a little planning and some new takes on old wisdom can make you a water smart gardener.